 We will use your personal data for the reasons set out below.
 The personal data we use may include:

 Your name, address and contact details, including email address and home and mobile telephone numbers, date of birth and gender

 Information about your marital status, next of kin, dependents nominated and/or emergency contacts, interests and preferences

 Information about payments made to LEGS, including donations

 Your previous and current medical health records whether provided by yourself or by a third party (a health professional, GP or referrer)

-Information about your progress within the programme, including outcome measures and feedback at 12 weekly re-assessment meetings
+Information about your progress within the programme, including outcome measures and feedback at regular re-assessment meetings

 Information about medical or health conditions, including whether or not you have a disability for which we need to make reasonable adjustments